 Rheumatoid arthritis is usually treated with medication.
 Surgery may help when medicine does not control the disease.
 A wide variety of non-steroidal, anti-inflammatory, cortisone-like prescriptions are usually used.
 Education for learning to live with the limitations caused by this disease, such as aids for daily activities, splinting, and information on how to avoid damaging the swollen joints, can be provided by a hand therapist.
 Contact your local Arthritis Foundation for resources and more information about rheumatoid arthritis.

 Surgery may only be considered when medical treatment does not work.
 The goals of surgery are to: 1) reduce pain, 2) improve function, and 3) improve appearance.
 Surgical treatment may include removing the swollen tissue from the joints or around the tendons, which may reduce pain and prevent more tendon damage.
 If the tendon has already been damaged, surgery may be done to repair the damage.
 Rheumatoid nodules may be surgically removed to improve appearance and comfort.
 In some cases, large knuckles of the hand may be treated by arthroplasty, a procedure where artificial knuckles (made of silicone rubber or other material) are inserted.
 This may improve the use of the hand and lessen pain.
-Surgical procedures performed on the rheumatoid hand and wrist are often complex and may require
+Surgical procedures performed on the rheumatoid hand and wrist are often complex and may require therapy.

 Typical appearance of the hand in rheumatoid arthritis.
 (Ulnar drift, swelling and dislocations, little finger deformity.)